Ask an Expert: How to Promote Health & Tackle Pandemic Weight Gain

 Richelle Rada is a licensed dietician based in Guam.
 Born and raised in Hawaii, she fosters the spirit of aloha and encourages clients to honor food, family, and culture when it comes to nutrition.

 Rada has been a dietitian for the U.S. Renal Care in Dededo, Guam for the last five years.
 She earned her bachelor of science degree in science and human nutrition from the University of Hawaii at Manoa in 2012.
-You can subscribe to her health newsletter here and follow her on Instagram for lifestyle tips.

 The Effects of Stress on Your Body